ta0kira/zeolite/README.md

      }
    }</pre>

+3. To return early when using named returns or when the function has no returns, use `return _`.
+You will get an error if a named return might not be set.

 The caller of a function with multiple returns also has a few options:

 1. Assign the returns to a set of variables.
 You can ignore a position by using